The Whakapiki Ake Project engages with rangatahi Māori enrolled in secondary schools to promote health as a career.

 The Whakapiki Ake Project is a recruitment programme that actively engages with rangatahi Māori enrolled in secondary schools to promote health as a career and entry into Faculty of Medical and Health Sciences’ professional programmes.

 The Whakapiki Ake Project operates within a kaupapa Māori framework across the recruitment pipeline (Year 9 to first year tertiary study).

 Whakapiki Ake eligibility and registration

-You are eligible for the Whakapiki Ake Project (WAP) if you have verified indigenous New Zealand Māori whakapapa/ancestry and are a citizen or permanent resident of New Zealand. .
-You can register with WAP by completing the Whakapiki Ake registration form online.
+You are eligible for the Whakapiki Ake Project if you have verified indigenous New Zealand Māori whakapapa/ancestry and are a citizen or permanent resident of New Zealand.
+You can register with the project by completing the Whakapiki Ake registration form online.

-The WAP team visits secondary schools across the North Island.
-WAP presents to rangatahi who may be interested in a career in health and ideally taking Applied Sciences, (Biology, Chemistry, Physics), Maths and English.
+Our team visits secondary schools across the North Island.
+We present to rangatahi who may be interested in a career in health and ideally taking Applied Sciences, (Biology, Chemistry, Physics), Maths and English.
 These presentations are student-centered and focus on academic pathways to a career in health.

-Year 12 and 13 WAP students are invited to attend an
+Year 12 and 13 Whakapike Ake students are invited to attend an

 academic exam preparation wānanga prior to external examinations.